kwwxis/Saccharose/README.md

 1. Clone the repo from GitHub (`git clone git@github.com:kwwxis/Saccharose.git`)
 2. Run `npm install` in the repo
-3. Copy `.env.example` to new file `.env` and configure it according to the comments.
+3. Copy `.env.example` to new file `.env` and configure it according to the comments and this readme.

 ### shell setup